Experiencing the Humanities

 by Richard Jewell

-What are the humanities?
-They are the fine arts, culture, and philosophy.
-They are nonscientific, have nothing to do (at least directly) with business or economics, and they are not part of physical education or sports, either.
+To start, the Humanities are you.
+They are everyone.
+They are the part of us that produces the fine arts, culture, philosophy, history, society, and general ideas.
+On the one hand, they are nonscientific, have little to do (at least directly) with business or economics, and they are not part of physical education or sports, either.
+On the other, though, they deeply affect even these more practical sides of life.
+What, specifically, are the Humanities?
 They are the part of education, of knowledge, that makes for a more refined sense of knowing, thinking, and finer feeling.
 They are the ocean of all of humanity's deeper, more inner awareness, knowledge, and sensitivity.
+In many important ways, they have built our civilizations and cultures into what they are now.

 Connecting the Humanities with Ourselves